interseroh/demo-gwt-springboot/README.md

   - JPA with Hibernate

 The idea of this project is to offer a simple application template for the mentioned frameworks above.
+If you need a more sophisticated GWT application framework you can use following frameworks:
+- ArcBees GWT-Platform: Model-View-Presenter Framework for GWT
+- JBoss Errai Framework

 The development is based on Eclipse or IDEAJ and Maven.

 ## Architecture

+### Models for Services and Domains

+...

+### Java Package Description

 ...

 ## Start the WebApp with Spring Boot